Yuhala/pbs-tee/README.md

 cd native-vms
 ./setup.sh
 ```
+- Obtain the builder VM's IP via `multipass list` and update the `BUILDER_IP` variable in the `start_devnet.sh` script to use this IP.
+Also, use the `--external-builder` option to run the devnet.
+Save an run the script.

 - The builder script: `builder-playground/start_builder.sh` contains the commands to clone, build and start Flashbot's external block builder `op-rbuilder`.
 Before running the script, we need to copy `l2-genesis.json` file and `jwtsecret` from the devnet VM to this VM.
 To do this, we have provided some scripts which can be run from the host to first pull these files from the devnet VM, and then push them to the builder-vm.
 In the host machine do this:
 ```bash
 cd pbs-tee/native-vms